-- 8.4 DfE guidance (School attendance, May 2022) states that regulations do not allow schools to give retrospective approval for holidays.
-This means that if the parents/carers did not apply for leave of absence in advance, the absence must be recorded as unauthorised (even if evidence is later provided). - 8.5 The school reserves the right to conduct a home visit to check on a child's whereabouts and wellbeing, and/or to check the legitimacy of the reason given for a child's absence, if the school believes that a child has been taken on a term-time holiday, despite a different reason being given for the absence. - 8.6 Following a first term-time holiday where a Fixed Penalty Notice has been issued, any subsequent term-time holidays will be referred to the Local Authority for legal action.
+- parents/carers did not apply for leave of absence in advance, the absence must be recorded as unauthorised (even if evidence is later provided). - 9.5 The school reserves the right to conduct a home visit to check on a child's whereabouts and wellbeing, and/or to check the legitimacy of the reason given for a child's absence, if the school believes that a child has been taken on a term-time holiday, despite a different reason being given for the absence. - 9.6 Following a first term-time holiday where a Fixed Penalty Notice has been issued, any subsequent term-time holidays will be referred to the Local Authority for legal action.

-9 Absence for other reasons
+10 Absence for other reasons

-- 9.1 It is the parent's/carer's responsibility to: - Inform the office, in writing, of the need for leave in circumstances which are known in advance (on the notification of term-time absence form (Appendix B) available from the school office); - Inform the school as soon as possible when sudden circumstances occur which prevent a family bringing a pupil to school, so that the appropriate code can be recorded in the register.

-- 9.2 When a pupil is repeatedly absent and no satisfactory reason is given, the school will seek advice from the Education Welfare Officer.
-Parents/carers may be liable for prosecution and/or a Fixed Penalty Notice fine from the Local Authority (for children who are compulsory school age). - 9.3 Regular monitoring of all pupil's attendance is carried out by the Education Welfare Officer.
+- 10.1 It is the parent's/carer's responsibility to: - Inform the office, in writing, of the need for leave in circumstances which are known in advance (on the notification of term-time absence form (Appendix B) available from the school office); - Inform the school as soon as possible when sudden circumstances occur which prevent a family bringing a pupil to school, so that the appropriate code can be recorded in the register. - 10.2 When a pupil is repeatedly absent and no satisfactory reason is given, the school will seek advice from the Education Welfare Officer.
+Parents/carers may be liable for prosecution and/or a Fixed Penalty Notice fine from the Local Authority (for children who are compulsory school age). - 10.3 Regular monitoring of all pupil's attendance is carried out by the Education Welfare Officer.
 Pupils who have repeated unauthorised absences, holidays or otherwise, will be contacted by the Education Welfare Officer and may be invited to an attendance meeting to discuss absences and any appropriate support needed.

-10 Persistent latecomers
+11 Persistent latecomers

-- 10.1 Parents/carers should note that pupils who arrive late after the registers have closed are given either a late mark ("L" code) or a "U" code, which is the equivalent of an unauthorised absence, and this will affect the pupil's attendance figures.
-Fixed Penalty Notice fines may be issued to parents/carers whose children persistently arrive late and therefore receive a "U" code (for children who are compulsory school age). - 10.2 If a child arrives at school late, the parent/carer will be asked to complete a late form (Appendix C) at the office explaining the reason.
-If a parent/carer fails to do this, they will be asked to come to the office at the end of the school day and complete the form then. - 10.3 Pupils who repeatedly attend school late will be brought to the attention of the Education Welfare Officer, who may invite parents/carers to attend a meeting in school to discuss the persistent lateness.
+- 11.1 Parents/carers should note that pupils who arrive late after the registers have closed are given either a late mark ("L" code) or a "U" code, which is the equivalent of an unauthorised absence, and this will affect the pupil's attendance figures.
+Fixed Penalty Notice fines may be issued to parents/carers whose children persistently arrive late and therefore receive a "U" code (for children who are compulsory school age). - 11.2 If a child arrives at school late, the parent/carer will be asked to complete a late form (Appendix C) at the office explaining the reason.
+If a parent/carer fails to do this, they will be asked to come to the office at the end of the school day and complete the form then. - 11.3 Pupils who repeatedly attend school late will be brought to the attention of the Education Welfare Officer, who may invite parents/carers to attend a meeting in school to discuss the persistent lateness.
 This may be following, or instead of, the issue of a Fixed Penalty Notice fine (the latter is applicable to children who are compulsory school age).

-11 Role of the Education Welfare Officer (EWO)
+12 Role of the Education Welfare Officer (EWO)